GGueco/Functions-and-Errors---ETH-AVAX/README.md

 ## Description

 This is a project that shows functions and error-handling techniques in Ethereum smart contracts.
-It allows a user to deposit and withdraw funds from a balance, performs safe addition of numbers, and demonstrates how to use the require, assert, and revert statements for error handling.

 ### Executing program